Category: Window TInting

 Get Your Windows Tinted by the Experts

 If you want to get your vehicle’s windows tinted, don’t take it to just any run-of-the-mill auto shop.
 Take it to a team of experts.
-GForce Films has delivered superior window tinting solutions to Savannah, Georgia drivers since 2012.
+G-Force Films has delivered superior window tinting solutions to Savannah, Georgia drivers since 2012.
 Our team of talented tinting technicians has over 25 years of automotive aftermarket experience and can make your ride look fabulous.

 We use the best tint products available in the industry.
 If you’re having trouble deciding what type of film to buy, we’re always happy to help.
 We’ll work closely with you to learn about your preferences, budget, and goals.
 From there, we’ll offer expert guidance.

-GForce also specializes in vinyl wraps, paint protection film, and more.
+G-Force also specializes in vinyl wraps, paint protection film, and more.

 Contact us today by calling 912-655-2888 for more information.

-How Dark Can Your Car Window Tint Be?
+Georgia Tint Laws: How Dark Can Your Car Window Tint Be?

 Dark car window tint looks amazing, protects you from direct UV rays, reduces glare, boosts your safety, increases your privacy…the list goes on and on.
 It may seem that the darker your tint is the better.
 However, laws say otherwise.